Home Trading strategies S&P Midcap Trading Strategy (S&P 400 Index) — What Is It? (Backtest,...

 The midcap index is a stock index that tracks the performance of stocks that qualify as mid-cap companies — stocks with a market capitalization between $3.6 and $13.1B.
 There are several indexes for tracking mid-cap stocks, including the S&P Mid-Cap 400, Russell Midcap, and Wilshire US Mid-Cap Index.
 But the most widely referenced is the S&P Mid-Cap 400.

-Formed in 1991, the S&P 400 measure the performance of 400 mid-sized companies in the US stock market, reflecting the distinctive risk and return characteristics of this market segment.
+Formed in 1991, the S&P 400 measures the performance of 400 mid-sized companies in the US stock market, reflecting the distinctive risk and return characteristics of this market segment.
 The index, which is very different from the S&P 500 index, provides investors with a benchmark for mid-sized companies.

 For a company to be added to the index, the following criteria must be fulfilled: